sds/overcommit/README.md

     a warning to either `pass` or `fail`
   * `required_executable`: Name of an executable that needs to exist in order for the hook to run
+  * `command`: Array of command line arguments to use as the command.
+How each hook uses this is different, but it ultimately allows hooks to customize how they are run so they can be invoked in a different context, for example running `bundle exec rubocop` instead of just `rubocop` so you can use gem versions specified in your local `Gemfile.lock`
   * `install_command`: Command the user can run to install the `required_executable`